-Additionally, mammography is available for patients at three Columbia locations: Ellis Fischel Cancer Center, University Physicians-Green Meadows and Women’s and Children’s Hospital.
-Mammography also is available via Ellis Fischel’s mobile mammography van, which travels throughout central and north central Missouri.
+Mammography is available for patients at three Columbia locations: Ellis Fischel Cancer Center, South Providence Medical Park and Women’s and Children’s Hospital.
+Mammography also is available via Ellis Fischel’s Mammography Van, which travels throughout central and north central Missouri.

 CT (CAT) scan